ClementNerma/AutoDotFiles/README.md

 The goal of this project is to install with a simple single command my whole environment - aliases, software configuration, tools, packages - with a one-line update process with a simple rollback method in case something goes wrong.

-It also adapts the environment depending on if the platform is WSL 2 or a real Debian distribution, and also if the computer is my main computer or not, meaning I also use it on my professional computer.
+It also adapts the environment depending on if the platform is WSL 2 or a real Ubuntu distribution, and also if the computer is my main computer or not, meaning I also use it on my professional computer.

 Currently, it contains ~2k of ZSH (not counting blank lines and comments).